 Dozens injured in clashes outside Camp Nou stadium during Clasico

-Masked protesters set bins on fire and threw rocks and glass bottles at police who responded with foam bullets in a street near Barcelona's Camp Nou stadium as Barcelona and Real Madrid faced off Wednesday in the first Clasico of the season.
-Forty-six people were lightly injured in the clashes, including eight who needed to be taken to hospital for extra care, local emergency services said.
+Masked protesters set bins on fire and threw rocks and glass bottles at police who responded with foam bullets in a street near Barcelona's Camp Nou stadium as Barcelona and Real Madrid faced off in the first Clasico of the season.
+Forty-six people were lightly injured in the clashes on Wednesday, including eight who needed to be taken to hospital for extra care, local emergency services said.

 Demonstrators rocked a police van and took down street signs that they added to the barricade, while some people sought shelter inside a bar.
 Calm returned to the street as fans began to leave the stadium at the end of the match, which ended in a 0-0 draw.